ninckblokje/payara-hackaton-school-management-system-micro/README.md

   - For student show grades
   - For teacher show all courses

+The CORS configuration is not yet 100% correct for Firefox.

 ## Building

 To build the project, run the following command: `mvn clean verify`